PureLove-X/tws.management/README.md

 To run this plugin you must have the following dependencies also running on your Minecraft Server:

 - ❗ [TAB](https://www.mc-market.org/resources/20631/) - Displays the AFK suffix tag next to your name, in the tab leaderboard.
-- ❓ [LuckPerms](https://www.spigotmc.org/resources/luckperms.28140/) - Used when checking if players have a permission node when automatically unwhitelisting.